Amazing Halloween Wreaths

 Also, it is very versatile, in that you can make the rosettes with scraps, or you can feature something else there.
 You can feature flowers, or spiders or anything interesting there.
 Here is a great video tutorial for making the fabric rosettes.

-Here is a similar wreath that uses a few different printed fabrics, and therefore doesn't need to add anything further.
+You can also use a few different printed fabrics, and therefore not need to add anything further.

 Purple Spider Wreath